 Project Based Learning

-Santiago STEAM Magnet will focus on Project Based Learning to drive instruction throughout the day.
+Santiago STEAM Magnet will focus on High Quality Project Based Learning to drive instruction throughout the day.

 Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge.
 In Gold Standard PBL, projects are focused on student learning goals and include Essential Project Design Elements: